-When you do move into an existing share house you will have to come up with your share of the bond – usually 4 weeks rent plus you will need to pay 2 – 4 weeks rent in advance.
+When you move into a share house you will have to come up with your share of the bond – usually 4 weeks rent – plus you will need to pay 2-4 weeks rent in advance.
 However you only pay your share.

 Tips on living with people